hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Terraform Cloud paid features are available as a free trial to organizations evaluating its features.
 If you are working with a Hashicorp Sales Representative, please ask them about how to get a free trial.

-When a free trial has expired, the organizations display a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar:
+When a free trial has expired, the organization displays a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar:

 ![screenshot: the trial expiration banner](./images/org-inactive.png)

+Organizations with expired trials return to the feature set of a free organization, but they retain any data created as part of paid features.
+Specifically:

+- Teams other than `owners` are disabled, and users who don't belong to the `owners` team are locked out of the organization.
+Team membership and permissions are preserved, and are re-enabled on upgrade.
+- Sentinel policy checks are disabled.
+Existing policies and policy sets are preserved, and are re-enabled on upgrade.
+- Cost estimation is disabled.